youMetTem/NumericalMBPDFreconSimulation/README.md

 | **Pan (Move)** | Hold **Shift** + Click & Drag | -- |

 Note: For more details on camera control, refer to the official [VPython Documentation](https://www.glowscript.org/docs/VPythonDocs/index.html#).

+## Acknowledgements & Resources
+This project was inspired by serveral excellent resources.
+Special thanks to the following creators, authors for their high quality educational content:
+* **Physics for Scientists and Engineers (Serway & Jewett)** - Primary reference for the Kinetic Theory of Gases and Maxwell-Boltzmann derivation.
+* **[Numerical Methods for Engineers](https://youtube.com/playlist?list=PLkZjai-2Jcxn35XnijUtqqEg0Wi5Sn8ab&si=NUFmcl7sFmRZM9Wr)** by *Prof. Jeffrey Chasnov* - Provided the concept of numerical matrix operation and cubic spline interpolation.
+* **[EGME206 Numerical Methods for Engineers, Spring 2021](https://youtube.com/playlist?list=PLLM1AZpDbYI1HPhHWmA-_5YqF26Rnt9ZM&si=xaMQ15EgJC063XTu)** by *Prof. Ittichote Chuckpaiwong* - In-dept explanation in the topic of Regressions.
+* **[VPython for Beginners](https://youtube.com/playlist?list=PLdCdV2GBGyXOnMaPS1BgO7IOU_00ApuMo&si=8MC25WVnnu3wRcem)** by *Let's Code Physics* - Introduce the usage of `VPython` for 3D simulation.

 ## AI Use Declaration
 This project utilized AI tools to assits in the development process and text refinement.